Qatar QSuite Review: Is Qatar Airways Business Class Worth It?

 - Positioning Flight: We paid $1800 each for a direct round-trip fare in American Airlines Premium Economy from Philadelphia (PHL) to Doha (DOH).
 You can read our full review of that experience here: Is American Airlines Premium Economy Worth It For 13 Hours?

-- The QSuite Redemption: We used 40,000 American Airlines AAdvantage miles and paid $38 in taxes per person for the one-way leg to Kuala Lumpur.
+- The QSuite Redemption: We used 40,000 American Airlines AAdvantage miles and paid $38 in taxes per person for the one-way leg from Doha to Kuala Lumpur.
 We booked this easily through the American Airlines app.
 Pro Tip: Not all Qatar business class flights have QSuites, check Google flights, and you’ll see “individual suite” listed as the seat type.

 - The Comparison: For the return trip, we flew Etihad’s business class for the same price in points and fees.
 While Etihad is a strong product, it simply didn’t match the QSuite experience.
 We’ll have a full breakdown on that soon.